intel-ai-tce/ai-documents/AEM/tf-itex-cheat-sheet.md

 For more information and support, or to report any issues, see:

-Intel Extension for TensorFlow Issues on GitHub*
+Intel® Extension for TensorFlow* Issues on GitHub*

-TensorFlow Issues on GitHub
+TensorFlow* Issues on GitHub

 Intel® AI Analytics Toolkit Forum